SimonaPentangelo/progettoRetiSociali/README.md

 for i in range(1, 11):
         soglia = i #da 1 a 10
         prob +=0.05 #da 0.05 a 0.5, incrementando di 0.05 alla volta
-        #random.seed(i) da 1 a 10 in caso di threshold eterogeneo, altrimenti uguale a 42
         prob = round(prob, 2)
         for j in range(0, 10):
             compute(j, G)